DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-an accelerator (2) accelerating a particle so as to generate a particle beam (inherent);
+an accelerator (fig. 1, 2 upstream of components in figure 7) configured to accelerate a particle so as to generate a particle beam (inherent to an accelerator);

-Since both inventions are directed towards collimators upstream of a gantry, it would have been obvious to one of ordinary skill in the art to include the collimator of Toru in the device of Sasai because it would allow for accurate beam shape adjustment by removing deviating charged particle beams ([0050]).
+Since both inventions are directed towards mounting elements with respect to a beam duct, it would have been obvious to one of ordinary skill in the art to mount the collimators of Toru in the manner suggested by Tsutsui because it would resolve how to mount the collimators of Toru in the vacuum duct 3 of Toru as suggested by Tsutsui.

-Regarding claim 8, Toru fails to disclose wherein a cooling unit is connected to the support member.
+Regarding claim 8, Nonaka fails to disclose wherein a cooling unit is connected to the support member.

 However, ‘690 teaches wherein a cooling unit is connected to the support member (figure 4 shows colling passage 11’ in holder 11 of collimator 10).

-‘690 modifies Toru by suggesting a cooling passage for the collimator support.
+‘690 modifies Nonaka by suggesting a cooling passage for the collimator support.

 Since both inventions are directed towards collimators, it would have been obvious to one of ordinary skill in the art to have the cooling member 11’ of ‘690 in the device of Toru because the cooling passage allows heat generated by the beam being incident on the collimator to be cooled (page 3, second full paragraph), thus protecting the collimator from detrimental thermal effects (thermal stress).